fbpic/fbpic/README.md

 Overview
 --------

-This program is a proof-of-principle Particle-In-Cell (PIC) code, whose distinctive feature is to use a **spectral decomposition in cylindrical geometry** for the fields (Fourier-Bessel decomposition).
+This program is a Particle-In-Cell (PIC) code, whose distinctive feature is to use a **spectral decomposition in cylindrical geometry** for the fields (Fourier-Bessel decomposition).

 This decomposition allows to combine the advantages of **spectral 3D Cartesian** PIC codes (high accuracy and stability) and